PranavKR66/Credit-Default-Risk-Prediction/README.md

 # Credit-Default-Risk-Prediction
-**The goal of the project is to predict whether or not a customer will deafult on their loan.
+**The goal of the project is to predict whether or not a customer will default on their loan.
 The dataset used for this project was part of a Kaggle competition sponsored by Home Credit.**

 - **Performed exploratory data analysis in Python on a data set consisting of 370,000 rows, using statistical analysis and visualization.
 Performed feature engineering by aggregating and merging multiple data sources.**